 As you can see, trading illiquid assets is a fatal trading mistake.
 Always make sure to only trade liquid assets with very tight Bid/Ask spreads.

 Trading liquid assets won’t only save you money, it will also save you time because you usually are filled much faster on them.
-Often, you can even get filled at the mid-price on very liquid assets.

 Hopefully, this convinced you to only trade liquid assets in the future!

 Waiting for fills can be annoying.
 But before you change your order price, I recommend having some patience.
 As long as you aren’t trading on a super short-term basis, you don’t have to rush into the next position anyway.
 Just give the market some time to move in your direction.
 I often send out an order slightly above the market and then go do something else.
 You don’t have to sit in front of your computer screen and wait to receive the fill (as long as you aren’t trading for the very short-term).